Black-Inspector-Gadget/Black-Inspector-Gadget/README.md

 ##
 ### Bio:
-Engineer with concrete understanding of project management, integrations, circuit theory, computer architecture, app development and hardware/software design.
-Background includes computer engineering, robotics, and mathematics.
+Engineer with concrete understanding of project management, integration, computer architecture, development and hardware/software design.
+Background includes computer, network, and integration engineering, robotics, mathematics, and client solutions.
 Exceptionally detail-oriented and energetic.
 Possess the diverse, analytical, and technical abilities crucial for engineering innovative and responsible solutions.
 Advanced problem solving and interpersonal skills.
-Founder of Black Girls Skate, a non-profit devoted to creating equity, visibility and safety for skaters who identify as Black, African, or Of Color and/or women, differently-abled, or LGBTQ+.
-Black Girls Skate is specifically invested in amplifying skaters across the Black diaspora with skating activities that include skateboarding, longboarding, roller skating, wcmx, adaptive skating, and ice skating.

 ##
 ### Languages: